 A Preliminary Economic Assessment was published in December 2018, and the full 192 page report was filed by us on SEDAR in January 2019.
 However it was based on previous resource estimates of only 28.2% of the 2020 resource estimates, and it was based on a process methodology of solar evaporation and shipping concentrated brine to China.
 On those assumptions, the consultants’ net present value after tax of the whole Mariana project was USD 191,670,000.
 This valuation was based on certain assumptions including revenues starting in 2023, an average lithium carbonate price of USD 9,683 per tonne, a mine life of 25 years and a discount rate of 10% p.a, Of course the valuation depends on the validity of these and other assumptions, and on the successful and timely funding of the project.
 A new economic assessment or feasibility study is being produced in 2020 based on solvent extraction, and this may lead to a go to production decision.
 We do not now expect production to start before the end of 2024.

 Complementing the Company’s lithium brine projects are other rare metals pegmatite properties in Canada (Mavis Lake) and Ireland (Avalonia) which are being advanced with the support of joint venture partners Pioneer Resources and Ganfeng Lithium.
-We also have royalties both on Mavis Lake and on another project Forgan Lake.
+The Company also has royalties both on Mavis Lake and on another project Forgan Lake.

 With the increasing demand for high tech rechargeable batteries used in electric vehicles and electrical storage as well as portable electronics, lithium has been designated “the new oil”, and is a key part of a “green tech” sustainable economy.
 By positioning itself with solid strategic partners and projects with significant resource potential, ILC aims to be one of the lithium and battery metals resource developers of choice for investors and to continue to build value for its shareholders in the ‘20s, the decade of battery metals.